AlinaPotyseva/bio.tools/README.md

 >The main script consists of three functions, which uses modules, which were described above.

 #### 1. dna_rna_tool_running
-This program can perform some manipulations with input DNA and RNA sequences.
-The input should be in the format `dna_rna_tool_running('sequences', 'process')`.
+This program can perform some manipulations with inputed DNA and RNA sequences.
+The input should be in the format: `dna_rna_tool_running('sequences', 'process')`.

 As a process you should input:
 * `transcribe` to get a transcribed sequence